A Guide to Energy in a Shared House

 If energy is still boggling your mind, have a chat to the Split Squad.
 They’ll help you work out exactly what you need and how to get set up.

-*Our supplier’s minimum tariff is 6 months and your cost could change up to twice each year.
+*Our supplier’s tariff could change up to twice each year.

 Boiler: Your boiler is the thing that heats your house.
 You’ll either have a gas or an electric boiler.
 If you have a gas boiler, you’re going to need a dual fuel tariff.
 If you have an electric boiler, you’ll only need to pay for electricity.

 Credit: If you see the word credit on your bill, you’ve overpaid and are in credit (just like the good-old-days of having credit to spend on your phone).

 Debit: Debit is the amount of money you owe for your energy.
 A quick tip to remember: debit sounds like debt and therefore you owe money.

 Energy: Energy is a term used to mean gas, electricity, or gas and electricity.